-Regulation A (a.k.a.
-Reg A or Reg A+) was revised in March 2015 in order to implement Section 401 of the Jumpstart Our Business Startups (JOBS) Act.
-Reg A is an exemption from registration for public offerings but the disclosures required under this exemption are similar to those required in registered offerings.
-The revised Reg A includes two offering tiers: Tier 1, for offerings of up to $20 million in a 12-month period; and Tier 2, for offerings of up to $50 million in a 12-month period.
+Regulation A (also call Reg A or Reg A+) was revised in March 2015 in order to implement Section 401 of the Jumpstart Our Business Startups (JOBS) Act.
+Reg A is an exemption from registration for public offerings, but the disclosures required under this exemption are similar to those required in registered offerings.
+The revised Reg A includes two offering tiers: Tier 1 for offerings of up to $20 million and Tier 2 for offerings of up to $75 million, in a 12-month period.

-What we like about Reg A. First, Reg A can be used in a direct public offering, which allows a venture to offer an investment opportunity to their whole community and not limit investors to only the wealthiest in their networks.
+What we like about Reg A. First, Reg A can be used as a direct public offering, which allows a social enterprise to offer an investment opportunity directly to their whole community and not limit investors to only the wealthiest in their networks.
 Companies can also advertise and market their offering to have the greatest potential reach.
-Second, it has advantages over other DPO strategies: Unlike the intrastate strategy, investors can come from multiple states; and unlike Rule 504, it can be used to raise more than $5 million.
+Second, it has advantages over other DPO strategies: Unlike the intrastate strategy, investors can come from multiple states; and unlike Rule 504, it can be used to raise more than $10 million.

 Investor limitations.
 Both accredited and non-accredited investors may invest in Tier 1 and Tier 2 offerings.
 However, additional limitations apply on the amount of money a non-accredited investor may invest in a Tier 2 offering.
 A company seeking qualification pursuant to Tier 2 is required to limit the amount of securities that a non-accredited investor to no more than:

 Ongoing reporting.
-Issuers of Tier 1 offerings are required to update certain issuer information not later than 30 calendar days after termination or completion of an offering.
-Issuers of Tier 2 offerings are required to file ongoing annual reports and semi-annual reports, current event updates as well as a filing after the termination or completion of an offering.
+Issuers of Tier 1 offerings are required to update certain issuer information not later than 30 calendar days after termination or completion of an offering in an exit report.
+Issuers of Tier 2 offerings are required to file ongoing annual and semi-annual reports, current event updates as well as a filing after the termination or completion of an offering.

 Resale.
-Securities sold in a Regulation A offering are not considered “restricted securities” for purposes of aftermarket resales.
-“Restricted securities” are securities issued in private offerings that must be held by purchasers for a certain period of time before they may be resold.
+Securities sold in a Regulation A offering are not considered “restricted securities” for purposes of aftermarket resales but do not have to be registered or listed for trading.